-Even if you never own a cat before, you perhaps have heard about catnip.
-In spite of being the popular herbs, many pet owners don’t know much about this wonderful plant.
-In this write-up, our objective is to address this and present our readers with everything they need to know about catnip.
+Even if you have never owned a cat before, perhaps. you have heard of catnip.
+In spite of being a popular herb, many pet owners don’t know much about this wonderful plant.
+In this write-up, our objective is to address this, and present our readers with everything they need to know about catnip to determine if catnip is for you or not!

 What is catnip?